jgmenu/jgmenu/docs/manual/jgmenu.1.md

 font = __string__ (unset by default)

-    "font" accepts a string such as "Cantarell 10"
+    *font* accepts a string such as *Cantarell 10* or
-    The font description without a specified size unit is
+    *UbuntuCondensed 11*.
+The font description without a specified
-    interpreted as "points".
-If "px" is added, it will be read as
+    size unit is interpreted as "points".
+If "px" is added, it will
-    pixels.
+    be read as pixels.
 Using "points" enables consistency with other
     applications.

 font_fallback = __string__ (default xtg)